Sam Waardenburg: National team career

 Waardenburg played for the New Zealand Junior Tall Blacks at the 2015 FIBA Under-16 Oceania Championship, 2016 FIBA Oceania Under-18 Championship, and 2017 FIBA Under-19 Basketball World Cup.
 He was named to the All-Star Five at the 2016 FIBA Oceania Under-18 Championship.
 In June 2016, he represented the New Zealand 3x3 team at the FIBA 3x3 Under-18 World Championships in Kazakhstan.

 Waardenburg debuted for the New Zealand Tall Blacks during the 2023 FIBA Basketball World Cup qualifiers.
 He played for them again during the 2025 FIBA Asia Cup qualifiers.

+In June 2026, Waardenburg was named in the Tall Blacks squad for the third window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In August 2026, he was named in the Tall Blacks squad for the next Asian qualifier window.